OctopusDeploy/opentelemetry-teamcity-plugin/README.md

 # TeamCity Build Opentelemetry Exporter Plugin

-A custom TeamCity plugin that registers a build listener to send build trace data to an opentelemetry collector external endpoint.
+A custom TeamCity plugin that sends build trace data to an OpenTelemetry collector endpoint.

 ## What is OpenTelemetry